nguyentp/mlexplain/README.md

-This repo summarizes what I learned from
+# Summarize book: Interpretable machine learning

-> Molnar, Christoph.
+Book link: Molnar, Christoph.
 "Interpretable machine learning.
 A Guide for Making Black Box Models Explainable", 2019. https://christophm.github.io/interpretable-ml-book/.

 It includes:

-- Parts from the book that I found useful in realworld.
+- Parts from the book that I found useful.
 - Refer techiniques that is Model Agnostic (do not depend on specific model).
 In modeling practice, we can compare several models together easily.
 - Include Notebook demo.
 - No math, just layman explanation.